 - Refuelling equipment

-- Fuel storage for flight and airfield operations
+- Fuel storage for vehicle and airfield operations

 Living at Wilkins

 Extreme weather conditions at the site can make it difficult for a daily routine to become established.
 Generally, there are periods of blizzards (high winds) when little work can be completed which are punctuated with windows of fine weather when most productive work is undertaken.
 During fine weather, long work days can be expected.
 These can be up to 12 hours.